dherath/dherath.github.io/_posts/2018-07-17-git-support.md

 If your reading this part of my post, then I'm assuming you have some familiarity with git. if you use some development environment like Eclipse, then its possible to have some indication of what branch your on, or if there are some changes that you have not commited and so on.
 But if you use the terminal then that sort of support is not in-built so it can get a bit annoying sometimes.

 But fear no more, in this post I'll be going through three easy steps on how to add text that automatically show the repository status, whether there are any changed not commited, the branch your on, if a merge is needed and so on.
 The code Im presenting here isn't my own, and I came across it myself when I was learning on how to use git and it really has made it easy for me to control versions of my code.
+Since I use a mac, I'll explain it for a mac but the steps for using it in linux is pretty much the same.

+### Step 1